ThingWerks/nfSense/README.md

   - web base traffic and connections monitoring
   - network performance monitoring
   - quorum based gateway monitoring
-  - quick setup, no complex installation
+  - efortless setup, no complex installation steps
+  - connection stats, like active DHCP and portal users, open sockets per gateway and detailed gateway performance monitoring
+  - intellegent gateway switchover and aggrigation, smart loadbalancing

 #### Unique Capabilities:
   - have multiple redundant gateways all on one or more interfaces